Best Specialist for Highly Sensitive People: Empath therapist near me

 Helen Kaminski, MSc

 Mindful living for a happier, healthier you.
-I’m a writer and mental health advocate in Warsaw, Poland, with five years working as a therapist.
-I hold a psychology degree from the University of Warsaw.
+I’m a medical writer, Licensed Mental Health Counselor, and a mental health advocate in Warsaw, Poland, with nine years working as a therapist.
+I hold a Master's in Clinical Psychology degree from the University of Warsaw.
 I specialize in writing about mental health, using my experiences and academic background to educate and inspire others.
 In my free time, I volunteer at a Disability Learning Center and go for nature walks.
 My writing aims to break down mental health stigma and help others feel understood.
+Social connections are vital to mental well-being, and I am dedicated to fostering communities of support and empathy.
+By sharing knowledge and personal insights, I strive to create a more compassionate world.
 Social

 Leave a Comment